What Are Heart Murmurs?

 A heart murmur describes an extra sound heard besides the "lub-dub."
 Sometimes these extra sounds are simply the sound of normal blood flow moving through a normal heart.
 Other times, a murmur may be a sign of a heart problem.

 Parents might worry if they're told that their child has a heart murmur.
 But heart murmurs are very common, and many kids are found to have one at some point.
 Most murmurs are not a cause for concern and won't affect a child's health at all.

 How Are Heart Murmurs Diagnosed?

 Doctors listen to the heart by putting a stethoscope on different areas of the chest.
 It helps if kids are quiet as the doctor listens, because some heart murmurs are very soft.
 It's not unusual for a murmur to be noticed during a routine checkup, even if none was heard before.

 Heart murmurs are rated on a scale from 1 to 6 based on how loud they are.
 Grade 1 is very soft, whereas grade 6 is very loud.
-If a murmur is found, the doctor may refer a child to a pediatric cardiologist for further evaluation.
+If a murmur is found, the doctor may want a child to be checked by a pediatric cardiologist (a heart doctor who cares for kids).